On Language and the Meaning of Words

 - reducing descriptive claims to prescriptive ones or vice versa, so as to avoid cynicism;

-- grounding the meaning of any claims in anything that is utterly beyond all experience, so as to avoid transcendentalism; or
+- grounding the truth of any claims in anything that is utterly beyond all experience, so as to avoid transcendentalism; or

-- reducing any kind of claim to something that is not truth-apt, so as to avoid relativism.
+- reducing any kind of claim to something that is not truth-apt at all, so as to avoid relativism.

-This thus requires separate but equally truth-apt accounts of both descriptive and prescriptive claims in terms of experiential phenomena accessible to everyone.
+This thus requires separate but equally truth-apt accounts of both descriptive and prescriptive claims, each in terms of experiential phenomena accessible to everyone.

 My approach to satisfying these criteria hinges heavily on the concept of "speech-acts", as introduced by philosophers such as J.L.
 Austin and John Searle.
 A speech-act is simply something that you do by saying something.
 (To be clear, when I say "speech", "say", etc, throughout this essay, I don't mean only the making of noises with the human mouth, but any kind of linguistic communication, including writing, signing, etc).